Large-scale Environmental Data Science with ExaGeoStatR: Simulation Studies

 \subsection{Performance Evaluation of ExaGeoStatR}

-In this section, we provide a set of examples with associated code for better understanding of the \pkg{ExaGeoStatR} package.
-The examples possess three goals: 1) provide step-by-step instructions of using \pkg{ExaGeoStatR} on multiple different tasks; 2) assess the performance and accuracy of the proposed exact computation compared to existing \proglang{R} packages; and 3) assess the performance of the \pkg{ExaGeoStatR} package using different hardware architectures.

-The performance of \pkg{ExaGeoStatR} is evaluated on various systems: the experiments in examples 1 and 2 below are implemented on a Ubuntu 16.04.5 LTS workstation with a dual-socket 16-core Intel Sandy Bridge Intel Xeon E5-2650 without any GPU acceleration; example 3 is assessed on a dual-socket 18-core Intel Haswell Intel Xeon CPU E5-2698 v3 running at 2.30 GHz and equipped with 2 NVIDIA K80s (2 GPUs per board), and example 4 is tested on KAUST's Cray XC40 system, Shaheen II, with 6174 nodes, each node is dual-socket 16-core Intel Haswell processor running at 2.3 GHz and 128 GB of DDR4 memory.
-Two popular \proglang{R} packages, \pkg{fields} \citep{fields} and \pkg{geoR} \citep{geoR}, are selected as our references for exact computations.
+The performance of \exageostatr is evaluated on various systems: the experiments in Examples 1 and 2 below are implemented on a Ubuntu 16.04.5 LTS workstation with a dual-socket 8-core Intel Sandy Bridge Intel Xeon E5-2650 without any GPU acceleration; Example 3 is assessed on a dual-socket 14-core Intel Broadwell Intel Xeon CPU E5-2680 v3 running at 2.40 GHz and equipped with 8 NVIDIA K80s (2 GPUs per board), and Example 4 is tested on KAUST's Cray XC40 supercomputer system, Shaheen II, with 6174 nodes, each node is dual-socket 16-core Intel Haswell processor running at 2.30 GHz and 128 GB of DDR4 memory, and Example 5 is tested on KAUST Ibex cluster with up to 16 nodes.
+Two popular \R packages, {\geor} \citep{geoR} and {\fields} \citep{fields}, are selected as our references for exact computations.